Youth Suicide - Information For Schools - Postvention

 - Implement counseling support plan, which should include:

+a.
 Assess what resources are needed.
 Consider requesting resources from neighboring school districts and contacting clergy if appropriate.

 b.
 Clarify responsibilities for support of school personnel, students and parents with regard to grief counseling, debriefing, etc.